 Some of the more commonly used medications for depression include SSRIs (selective serotonin reuptake inhibitors such as fluoxetine*, paroxetine, citalopram, and escitalopram), SNRIs (serotonin-norepinephrine reuptake inhibitors such as duloxetine, venlafaxine, and desvenlafaxine), bupropion, trazodone, mirtazapine, MAOIs (monoamine oxidase inhibitors such as moclobemide and phenelzine), and tricyclic antidepressants (e.g., amitriptyline, doxepin, nortriptyline).

 Medications used to treat depression begin to work after 2 to 4 weeks of treatment, although improvements in some symptoms may be seen within the first few weeks.
 In some situations, more than one medication will need to be tried until the most appropriate one is found for an individual.
 All medications, including antidepressants, can have side effects.
 Your doctor and pharmacist should explain common side effects to you and help you to manage them should they occur.
-Most antidepressants should be taken for at least 6 to 24 months after the episode of depression has resolved.
+Most antidepressants should be taken for at least one year after the first episode of depression, and for at least 2 years after 2 or more episodes.
+Do not abruptly stop taking your antidepressant without talking to your doctor.
+For most of these medications, your dose will need to be decreased slowly to avoid withdrawal symptoms.

 Herbals: Studies have shown that St. John's wort is not effective for people with clinical (major) depression.
 Although people with mild symptoms may receive some benefit from it, you should talk to your doctor and pharmacist before taking any herbals or over-the-counter medications.
-Keep in mind that some herbal medications may interact with prescription or over-the-counter medications.
+Keep in mind that some herbal medications may interact with prescription or over-the-counter medications, and St. John's wort may cause severe and harmful interactions with certain medications.

 Psychotherapy: Psychotherapy can be an important part of managing depression.
 Psychiatrists, psychologists, and some family doctors are trained to help people recognize and overcome the kind of thinking that causes depression.
 Support groups, friends, and family can also help.